 This service covers the storm water management and recycling including management and collection of street runoff and the development of capital schemes to enable the reuse of storm water.
-A priority for the 2014-2015 financial year is a storm-water management plan to address recent flooding in Port Kenny.
+A priority for the 2015-2016 financial year is the completion of a storm-water management plan to address flooding in Port Kenny and planning for required remediation works.